“What’s your Amazon feedback score?”

 Amazon displays the feedback rating in the form of a percentage (over a 12-month period).
 A seller with a perfect negative feedback rate would likely also have an Amazon feedback rating that reads: “100% positive in the past 12 months.”

 What about neutral feedback?
 How does this impact your overall feedback rating?
 Good question.
 As Amazon points out here, only 4-star and 5-star feedbacks count toward your score.
-Neutral (and of course negative) feedback are excluded from the calculation.
+Neutral (and of course negative) feedback is excluded from the calculation.

 For a more concrete example, consider the following situation.
 Let’s say over the previous 365 days, you’ve racked up the following stats: